jasonnucsd/sp25-cse110-lab4/expose/javascript/part2.md

     5.  false           true treated as 1
     6.  true            both types strictly equal
 15. == compares with conversions following rules, === requires strict equality without conversions.
+16.
+17. An array is returned with 3 callbacks to the doSomething function using the corresponding contents of [1,2,3] as parameters.
+This is because, in JS, you can pass and treat functions as variables, which is happening here.
+18.
+19. 1\n4\n3\n2 is the output, since the setTimeout function is being used to asynchronously delay the execution of 2 and 3.